Mazindol: Synthesis

+The precursor for mazindol was described in the synthesis of Chlortalidone.

 The synthesis of mazindol starts by reaction of a substituted benzoylbenzoic acid (1) with ethylenediamine.
 The product 3 can be rationalized as being an aminal from the initially formed monoamide 2.
 This is then subjected to reduction with LiAlH4 and-without isolation-air oxidation.
 Reduction probably proceeds to the mixed aminal/carbinolamine 4; such a product would be expected to be in equilibrium with the alternate aminal 5.
 The latter would be expected to predominate because of the greater stability of aldehyde aminals over the corresponding ketone derivatives.
 Air oxidation of the tetrahydroimidazole to the imidazoline will then remove 5 from the equilibrium.
 There is thus obtained the anorectic agent mazindol (6).
 The synthesis of homomazindol (the six-member ring A homologue) is accomplished by substitution of 1,2-diaminoethane with 1,3-diaminopropane.